mobidic/MobiBedAnnotator/README.md

 	-m, 	--master-bed:		Path to the provided master.bed file which contains annotations for all coding HGNC genes (05/2018).
 Default cwd.
 	-b,	--bedtools-path:	Path to bedtools executables.
-Mandatory if bedtools not in path, optional otherwise
+Mandatory if bedtools not in path, optional otherwise -o, 	--output:		Desired name for the annotated output bed